robots-from-jupyter/robotframework-jupyterlibrary/README.md

 *** Test Cases ***
 A Notebook in JupyterLab
     Open JupyterLab
-    Launch a new JupyterLab Document
+    Launch A New JupyterLab Document
-    Add and Run JupyterLab Code Cell
+    Add And Run JupyterLab Code Cell
     Wait Until JupyterLab Kernel Is Idle
     Capture Page Screenshot
 ```